Operation Athena: Purpose

 Operation Athena's objective was to assist the Afghan government in order to help it govern better in a more stable environment.

 Its purpose was to deploy 5300 Canadian soldiers in Afghanistan, within a coalition of about forty countries.

 In this context, the ISAF was in charge of fighting the insurgents, and on a wider scale, was also responsible of the development and maintenance of security; Canada was, in terms of number of troops provided to the ISAF, the fifth country after the United States, the United Kingdom, France and Germany.

 The Kandahar Province provincial reconstruction team (PRT) aims to help the Afghan government to rebuild the country with the help of developmental projects, but also to extend its authority and to provide services to the citizens.
 The PRT – one of the 27 in Afghanistan – was under Canadian responsibility during Phase Two of Operation Athena.
 The Kandahar PRT was composed of diplomats, engineers, policemen, correctional officials and soldiers.
 It represented the Afghan government before the Province's local authorities.

-Phases of the Operation
+Phases

 Phase One

 Operation Athena began on 17 July 2003 with the installation of Brigadier-General Peter Devlin as commander of the ISAF's Kabul Multi-National Brigade.
 Two days later, 3rd Battalion, The Royal Canadian Regiment began deploying as the first rotation of Task Force Kabul.
-The operation evolved into a 1,900 personnel task force which provided assistance to civilian infrastructure such as well-digging and repair of local buildings.
+The operation evolved into a 1,900-personnel task force which provided assistance to civilian infrastructure such as well-digging and repair of local buildings.

-ISAF's primary objective in 2004 was ensuring the safe conduct of Afghanistan's first democratic election, which was held on 9 October 2004.
-Hamid Karzai was declared the winner, and on 9 December 2004 he was inaugurated President of the Islamic Republic of Afghanistan.
+ISAF's primary objective in 2004 was ensuring the safe conduct of Afghanistan's first democratic election, which was held on 9 October.
+Hamid Karzai was declared the winner, and on 9 December he was inaugurated President of the Islamic Republic of Afghanistan.
 Phase one of Operation Athena ended in July 2005.